Note: This committee was a part of Phase I which is now completed. For further information please visit the Council Progress page.

 • Meg Sobkowicz Kline, Plastics Engineering

-Social Justice Impacts & Engagement
+Social Justice Impacts and Engagement

 Charge